HarcourtsAcademy/grav-ha-user/pages/08.about/04.testimonials/_growing-our-people-video/growing-our-people-video.md

 ===

-> “This programme helped me to understand the fundamentals of real estate and the unique approach Harcourts use with their clients.
+> “This program helped me to understand the fundamentals of real estate and the unique approach Harcourts use with their clients.
 It was fantastic to be in a room full of dedicated and passionate real estate consultants”
 > <cite>Antonia, New South Wales</cite>